ojread/git-workflow/README.md

-# Git workflow for a small team
+# Git workflow for small teams

-We will essentially use this workflow: http://nvie.com/posts/a-successful-git-branching-model/ and the diagrams there are very good at explaining the relationship between branches.
+We will essentially use this workflow: http://nvie.com/posts/a-successful-git-branching-model/ and the diagrams there explain the relationship between branches.
 This document will list the commands needed to perform common tasks and explain what's happening.

 ## General guidelines

-- All day-to-day work should be done on a branch created for the feature or bug that you are working on.
+- All work should be done on a branch created for the feature or bug that you are working on.
 Never be tempted to work directly on the develop or master branches.
-- The master branch
-- Regularly run `git status` to check your current branch and see a summary of changes.
-Always do this before committing changes to avoid creating a mess.
+- The master branch should only ever contain well-tested code from the develop branch and the project lead is responsible for this.
+It should always be in a state to deploy to a live server for the customer to see.
 - Follow this guide carefully and collaboration will be safe and easy.

 ## Connect to a remote Git repo

-To share work with others, you first need to connect your local working directory to the shared repository.
+The first thing you need to do to share work with others is to connect your local working directory to the shared repository.

 If the repo has already been set up on a service such as GitHub: